Sonnet 33 by William Shakespeare unveils to us the Godly words “my Son one”.

 A Little History

-This sonnet relates to a specific time frame following a terrible conflagration of words between ‘our lovers’ the Queen and the Earl of Oxford in respect of the infant VVriothesley’s future, in which he used language no man should use before a woman let alone a Queen.
+This sonnet relates to a specific time frame following a terrible conflagration of words between ‘our lovers’ the Queen and the Earl of Oxford in respect of the infant VVriothesley’s future, in which he used language no man should use before a woman – let alone a Queen.
 This event took place at the palace of Greenwich from where he fled in fear for his life – not looking back until he reached Flanders.

 Mercifully the Queen was anxious to patch up the quarrel and sent one of Oxford’s literary cronies ‘Thomas Bedingfield’ to bring him home without any punitive action being taken.
-It was a long return ride for Oxford who eventually arrived in Bath “a sad distempered guest” the same day as his mistress – which was the 21st August 1574 when “The little love God” was precisely three months old:
+It was a long return ride for Oxford who eventually arrived in Bath “a sad distempered guest” the same day as his mistress – the 21st August 1574 – when “The little love God” was precisely three months old:

 I sick withal, the help of Bath desired,